aws-samples/eks-workshop-v2/site/content/autoscaling/Karpenter/02_auto_node_provisioning.md

 The line and message **Bound 5 pod(s)** is important.
 Karpenter Provisioners attempt to schedule pods when they are in state `type=PodScheduled,reason=Unschedulable`.
 In this case, Karpenter will make a provisioning decision, launch new capacity, and proactively **bind pods to the provisioned nodes**.
 Unlike the Cluster Autoscaler, Karpenter does not wait for the [Kube Scheduler](https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler) to make a scheduling decision, as the decision is already made during the provisioning time.
 The objective of this operation is to speed up the placement of the pods to the new nodes.

-Finally to check out the configuration of the `intent=apps` node execute again:
+Finally to check out the configuration of the `type=karpenter` node execute again:

 ```
-kubectl describe node --selector=intent=apps
+kubectl describe node --selector=type=karpenter
 ```

 This time around you'll see the description for both instances created.